Second arrested, charged with capital murder in Phenix City shooting

 The police investigation into Allen’s killing led to the arrest of 25-year-old Keyandra Devonta Pearson, police Capt.
 Darryl Williams said.

 Williams said officers responded to a call about 8:50 a.m.
 May 26 in reference to a person being shot.
-When they arrived on scene at 1001 4th Place South, police found Allen’s body.
+When they arrived at 1001 4th Place South, police found Allen’s body.

 Jamarkus Quintez Rowell was arrested at his home on May 28 and charged with capital murder.

-Williams said witnesses reported that an SUV pulled up and stopped in the roadway and a man, later identified as Rowell, exited the vehicle and began shooting, striking Allen.
-The witnesses said Rowell then fled the scene in the SUV.
+Williams said witnesses reported that an SUV pulled up and stopped in the roadway and a man, later identified as Rowell, exited the vehicle and began shooting, striking Allen, police said.
+The witnesses said Rowell then fled the scene in the SUV, according to police.

 Both men could face the death penalty if convicted.